Kaushikdey647/IITBBS-BLOG/README.md

 - For local setup, the application will be available at `http://127.0.0.1:5000`
 - For Docker setup, the application will be available at `http://localhost:8000`

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/fooBar`)
-3. Commit your changes (`git commit -m 'Add some fooBar'`)
-4. Push to the branch (`git push origin feature/fooBar`)
-5. Create a new Pull Request

-## Contact

-- Author: Your Name
-- Email: your.email@example.com

-Feel free to reach out for any questions or collaboration ideas!

----

-This README provides a comprehensive overview of the project, including setup instructions for both local and Docker environments, as well as additional information about the application features and structure.